 New York Water Taxi

-LUNY has worked with NY Water Taxi for many years and can obtain discount group tickets for their 1 hour Statue of Liberty Express.
+LUNY! has worked with NY Water Taxi for many years and can obtain discount group tickets for their one-hour Statue of Liberty Express.
 This is a quick and easy alternative to Statue Cruise’s Liberty Island Ferries.
-The SOL Express gets up close (and personal!) to Lady Liberty for better pictures than when standing on Liberty island itself; additionally the captains make sure that there is plenty of time to get those once in a lifetime photos.
+The SOL Express gets up close (and personal!) to Lady Liberty for better pictures than when standing on Liberty island itself; additionally the captains make sure that there is plenty of time to get those once-in-a-lifetime photos.

-The Statue of Liberty express also sails up both the Hudson East Rivers, providing fantastic views of the Brooklyn Bridge, Fulton Ferry and the Brooklyn shoreline.
-There is no security check, no long lines and the Water Taxi has both comfortable inside cabin and a open upper deck.
+The Statue of Liberty express also sails up both the Hudson East Rivers, providing fantastic views of the Brooklyn Bridge, Fulton Ferry, and the Brooklyn shoreline.
+There is no security check, no long lines, and the water taxi has both a comfortable inside cabin and an open upper deck.
 LUNY! can purchase discounted group tickets for this ferry.

-For the Liberty Island departure you need 1 hour for the line and airport level security upon departure, a 15 minute ride to Liberty Island, a 10 minute ride to Ellis Island and then a 30 minute return to Battery Park.
+For the Liberty Island departure, you need one hour for the line and airport level security upon departure, a 15-minute ride to Liberty Island, a 10-minute ride to Ellis Island and then a 30-minute return to Battery Park.